forticheprod/fls/docs/content/docs/getting-started/quick-start.md

 +++
 title = "Quick Start"
-description = "One page summary of how to start a new AdiDoks project." date = 2021-05-01T08:20:00+00:00 updated = 2021-05-01T08:20:00+00:00 draft = false
+description = "How to start using fls?" date = 2021-05-01T08:20:00+00:00 updated = 2021-05-01T08:20:00+00:00
+draft = false